 - Super-Fast – The managed servers will have been configured specially for the WordPress platform.
 This makes them super-fast even if your site received a lot of traffic.

 - Security – Your website will practically be hack-proof!
-Managed WordPress Hosting has a very tight security layer which blocks all attempts at hacking the site and actively scans for malware.
+Managed WordPress Hosting has a very tight security layer that blocks all attempts at hacking the site and actively scans for malware.

-- Backups Daily – Daily backups take place which offer restore points in case you ever need to revert.
+- Backups Daily – Daily backups take place which offers to restore points in case you ever need to revert.

 - No Downtime – Your website will likely never go down, irrelevant of how much traffic you receive.